 Intervention modeling with ABMs for policy making

 Effective malaria control demands evidence-based decision-making supported by quantitative analysis.
-AMBs enable researchers to simulate different intervention scenarios and evaluate their impact on key metrics such as prevalence rates, incidence rates, mortality, and cost-effectiveness.
+ABMs enable researchers to simulate different intervention scenarios and evaluate their impact on key metrics such as prevalence rates, incidence rates, mortality, and cost-effectiveness.
 Through modeling, policymakers can identify optimal intervention combinations, resource allocation strategies, and implementation timelines to maximize impact within budget constraints [26].
 Securing funding for malaria control programs often requires demonstrating the potential impact of proposed interventions.
 ABMs generate robust predictions to provide stakeholders with compelling evidence of the anticipated benefits of investment in new interventions.
 This strengthens funding requests and increases the likelihood of obtaining support from donors, governments, and other stakeholders.
 Malaria burden in countries varies geographically, which requires tailored interventions at sub-national levels.
-AMBs facilitate the incorporation of spatial data, allowing for region-specific modeling and analysis.
+ABMs facilitate the incorporation of spatial data, allowing for region-specific modeling and analysis.
 By considering local transmission dynamics, vector species, human population characteristics, and healthcare infrastructure, policymakers can optimize intervention strategies to target high-risk areas effectively [15].

 The ABM OpenMalaria has been very useful in estimating the potential impact of various interventions.
 For example, Penny et al. used OpenMalaria together with three other malaria models to parameterize the RTS,S vaccine efficacy against infection by fitting the model to phase 3 trial data.
 Having obtained model estimates of vaccine efficacy, they were able to make projections to wider transmission settings [27].
 The recommendation of the Interceptor G2 (IG2), a dual-insecticidal bed net, has been a major milestone to malaria control in malaria endemic areas faced with pyrethroid resistance.
 However, the NMCPs and policymakers are entreated to ensure careful net replacement strategies and management of roll out to preserve the efficacy and maximize the long term impact of this new generation net [28].
 OpenMalaria provides a platform where country-specific net replacement strategies can be evaluated in the presence of existing interventions to inform decision-making.
 OpenMalaria allows scenario modeling to provide estimates of the necessary coverage and probable impact of interventions that cannot be ascertained from National Strategic Plans or RCTs alone.
 Results from some modeling exercises have provided evidence used to set the goals for the WHO Global Technical Strategy for Malaria 2016–30 [29].